a23patel/SoftwareDesign_Group7/README.md

 git clone https://github.com/Software-DesignX/Group-Project-Team-7.git
 ```

-You should see a folder there named `Group-project`.
+You should see a folder there named `Group-Project-Team-7`.